-Policy: The University of Southern Maine requires faculty who intend to resubmit previously unfunded proposals to the same or different funding agency to meet the following requirements:
+Applicant who intend to resubmit previously declined proposals must meet the following requirements:

-1. As soon as the decision is made to resubmit a previously declined proposal, provide RAD a copy of the reviewers' comments and the original proposal submission.
+2. Provide RAD and OSP a copy of the reviewers' comments and the original proposal submission.

-2. Meet with RAD staff to review the original submission and reviewers' comments before developing the new proposal.
+3. Meet with RAD and OSP staff to review the original submission and reviewers' comments before revising the proposal.

-3. In order to provide sufficient time for an internal review and, if determined necessary, for an external review, provide RAD with a copy of the revised narrative at least two months before the due date.
-Both internal and external reviews will be conducted expeditiously to provide faculty ample time to incorporate the comments in the final proposal.
+4. Provide RAD and OSP with a copy of the revised narrative at least 60 days before the due date.
+RAD will conduct both internal and, if necessary, external reviews expeditiously to provide applicants ample time to incorporate the comments in the final proposal.

 5. All other deadlines defined in the University of Southern Maine Proposal Submission Policy apply.

 RAD will return to the applicant a revised proposal that does not incorporate comments from internal and external reviewers.

 The University will not authorize the resubmission of a proposal that fails to meet these requirements.

 Applicants who do not adhere to this policy will not be eligible to submit future proposals, new or revised.

 Note: This policy does not apply to the Muskie School of Public Service due to the School's extensive peer review system.